lawj4/java-stack/README.md

 # Install dependencies
 npm install

-# Start the development server
+# Start the development server (Vite)
-npm start
+npm run dev

-# The application will be available at: http://localhost:3000
+# The application will be available at: http://localhost:5173
 ```

 ## 🎯 API Endpoints